Generically/recreational_puzzles/adventofcode/src/adventofcodetwentytwentyfour/readme.md

     > part 1 should be a general solution<br>
     > part 2 will probably only work for my input as it was made by analyzing my program input by hand to find a pattern and then making a (slightly brute force) search using that pattern
 * DayEighteen - done
-    > not really a point posting the code for this one, the entire puzzle is just implement standard BFS
+    > not really much point posting the code for this one, the entire puzzle is just implement standard BFS.
+    > Posted anyways incase someone wants to look at all 6 lines of code it took to solve the puzzle
+* DayNineteen - done
+    > an easy day, only around 30 LOC
 <br>
 <h3>Util changelong</h3>
 * Util updated with a recursive group finder for 2D HashMaps 12/12/24<br>
 * Util updated with a formula for finding line intersections of form ax+by=c 13/12/24<br>
 * Util updated with BFS and orthogonal BFS<br>
+* Util updated with string combination counting DFS search using HashMap memorisation<br>